AnneDirkson/LexNorm/README.md

 - Tokenization with NLTK
 - Remove non-English posts (conservatively) using langid [3]
 - British English to American English
+- Normalization of contractions
 - Normalization of generic abbreviations and slang
 - Normalization of domain-specific (patient forum) abbreviations
 - Spelling correction

 # Required files:
+Prior to running this normalizer you will need to download the tetragram.binary and trigram.binary models in the N-gram-language-models file at https://data.mendeley.com/datasets/dwr4xn8kcv/3.
+These models have been developed by Abeed Sarker and Graciela Gonzalez- Hernandez [1]

 The necessary in-house created abbreviations_dict is a dictionary of the domain-specific abbreviations, created based on a rare cancer forum together with a domain expert.

-celex_lwrd_frequencies is an adapted version of the CELEX [1] with frequencies of different word senses combined and also lowered and capitalized variants combined.
-You can use another generic dictionary.
-Due to licensing, we cannot share but our adapted CELEX can be recreated with the AdaptCelex script.

-no_slang_mod.txt, english_spellings.txt and american_spellings.txt are from Sarker et al. [2].
+no_slang_mod.txt, english_spellings.txt, 1_2letter_words.txt and american_spellings.txt are from Sarker et al. [2].
 Can also be found at https://bitbucket.org/asarker/simplenormalizerscripts

-The drug normalization dictionary 'drug_normalize_dict' is an adapted version of the RXNorm database (part of UMLS).
-All materials for creating this dictionary are under the DrugNorm repository.
+The aspell_dict_lower is a lowered version of word list 60 of the publicly available GNU Aspell dictionary.
+See: http://aspell.net/

 References:
-[1] G. Burnage, R.H.
-Baayen, R. Piepenbrock and H. van Rijn.
-1990.
-CELEX: A Guide for Users.
+[1] A. Sarker & G. Gonzalez-Hernandez, 2017.
+A corpus for mining drug-related knowledge from Twitter chatter: Language models and their utilities.
+Data in Brief, 10.
 [2] A. Sarker, 2017.
 A customizable pipeline for social media text normalisation.
 Social network analysis and mining, 7, 1.
 [3] M. Liu & T. Baldwin, 2012. langid.py: An Off-the-shelf Language Identification Tool.
 Proceedings of the 50th annual meeting of the association of computational linguistics, p 25-30.

-# Notes on spelling correction
+# Additional notes on spelling correction

-This script includes spelling correction module that uses unsupervised data to construct a list of candidates.
-The correction algorithm is a weighted Levenshtein distance algorithm.
+This script includes an unsupervised spelling correction module that uses the corpus to construct a list of plausible correction candidates based on relative corpus frequency (min 9x more frequent) and edit distance threshold (max of 0.68).
+If there are no plausible candidates, the token is not corrected.
+The correction algorithm is a combination of relative Levenshtein distance (weight = 0.4) and the probability of the trigram occuring according to a sequential trigram model (weight = 0.6).
+This language model was based on health-related Twitter data and can be substituted by a domain-specific trigram model relevant to your domain.

 A decision process is used to determine if a word is a spelling mistake.

-It makes use of the CELEX generic dictionary but this can be substituted by another generic dictionary.
+The misspelling detection makes use of the ASPELL dictionary.
+This can be substituted by another generic dictionary.
 It is only used to determine if a word should not be corrected because it is a generic word.

-The matrices for edit weights are included (but change the paths!) and due to licensing, CELEX is not.
+The grid used for tuning the corpus frequency multiplier threshold was [0-10] (steps of 1).

-The grid used for the spelling mistake detection was [0.05 - 0.15] (steps of 0.01) for relative weighted edit distance max and [2-10] (steps of 1) for relative corpus frequency multiplier.
-F0.5 was used as a metric.
-This can be re-tuned (tuning not included in this script).
+The grid used for the spelling mistake detection was [0.40-0.80] (steps of 0.01) for the maximum allowed relative edit distance.

-Note: the damlev module only works on Linux platforms and the input data needs to be tokenized
+Note: if you only use the spelling correction function of the Normalizer script, the data must be tokenized.